Richard Marsh, Baron Marsh: Parliamentary and ministerial career

 was elected as Labour Party Member of Parliament (MP) for Greenwich at the 1959 general election.

-As a backbencher he submitted a private members bill in 1960 which despite Government opposition became the Offices, Shops and Railway Premises Act, a white-collar equivalent of the Factories Act and the forerunner of the Health and Safety at Work Act.
+As a backbencher he submitted a private member's bill in 1960 which despite Government opposition became the Offices, Shops and Railway Premises Act 1963, a white-collar equivalent of the Factories Act and the forerunner of the Health and Safety at Work etc. Act 1974.

 When Labour came to power in 1964 he became a Parliamentary Secretary in the Ministry of Labour and subsequently, in 1965, in the new Ministry of Technology.

 Minister of Power

 He served in the second Wilson Government as the Minister of Power (1966–68).
-On 22 April 1966 as Minister of Power he officially opened the new Hinkley Point A nuclear power station.
+On 22 April 1966 he officially opened the new Hinkley Point A nuclear power station.
 He piloted the legislation for the nationalisation of the steel industry.

 Minister of Transport

 Subsequently, he served in the Cabinet as Minister of Transport (1968–69).
 When appointed to the transport ministry he let it be known that (unlike Barbara Castle, his predecessor in the post) he was a motorist, though he insisted that the family car, a Ford Cortina, was run by his wife while he relied on ministerial cars for his transport needs.
 He was also reported as having taught his father to drive, but having given up trying to perform the same favour for his wife, applying what forty years later appears as imprudent candour in characterising the attempt as "traumatic".
+In March 1969, he announced that the Government planned to switch road speed limits to kilometres per hour in 1973.
+However, all plans for road signs to go metric were subsequently postponed by the following Conservative Government, with "no alternative date in mind".